microsoft/azure-pipelines-tasks/Tasks/AzureFunctionOnContainerDeploymentV1/README.md

 ### FAQ
 * To ignore SSL error set a Variable of name VSTS_ARM_REST_IGNORE_SSL_ERRORS with value : true in the release definition.
 * The task works with the [Azure Resource Manager APIs](https://msdn.microsoft.com/en-us/library/azure/dn790568.aspx) only.
-* For avoiding deployment failure with error code ERROR_FILE_IN_USE, in case of .NET apps targeting Web App on Windows, ensure that 'Rename locked files' and 'Take App Offline' are enabled.
-For zero downtime deployment use slot swap.
-* When deploying to an App Service with App Insights configured, if you have enabled “Remove additional files at destination” then you also need to enable “Exclude files from the App_Data folder” in order to keep App insights extension in safe state.
-This is required because App Insights continuous web job gets installed into the App_Data folder.